apg360/re2c-lemon-example/Tutorial/lexer_parser_steps_tutorial.md

 get_attribute, To get       an attribute associated with a given entry

-- lookup() operation is used to search a name in the symbol table to determine:
+> - lookup() operation is used to search a name in the symbol table to determine:
-    1. if the symbol exists in the table.
+>    1. if the symbol exists in the table.
-    2. if it is declared before it is being used.
+>    2. if it is declared before it is being used.
-    3. if the name is used in the scope.
+>    3. if the name is used in the scope.
-    4. if the symbol is initialized.
+>    4. if the symbol is initialized.
-    5. if the symbol declared multiple times.
+>    5. if the symbol declared multiple times.
+>
+> lookup(symbol)
+> This method returns 0 (zero) if the symbol does not exist in the symbol table.
+If the symbol exists in the symbol table, it returns its attributes stored in the table.

 Symbol Table Example :